aeugenegray/xmrig-autoscript/README.md

 ## XMRig - Auto Install Script Centos & Ubuntu - Cryptonote

-**Entries for current algos, just replace the pool address & port then your wallet address (in bold below) and you are GTG.**
+**Entries for current algos, just replace the pool address & port then your wallet address (in bold below) and you're AG.**

 ### Cryptonight Lite V7